 Sports splints are available and returning to sport while you recover is sometimes appropriate.
 Assessment of your injury and discussion with your hand therapy practitioner will determine if you are able to return to the court, field, pool or pitch as soon as possible.

 Your hand therapy practitioner will assess your finger to make a clear diagnosis.
-This assessment will probably include:
+It is common that your therapist will: